-Judges in the Kyrgyz Republic are sharpening their media relations skills, thanks to a new training conducted by the Supreme Court.
+Judges in the Kyrgyz Republic are sharpening their media relations skills, thanks to a new training session conducted by the country's Supreme Court.

-Running from 24 – 25 July, 2019, the objective of the training was to increase the openness and transparency of the judicial system by strengthening the relationship between the judiciary and the press.
+Running from 24 to 25 July, 2019, the training's objective was to increase the openness and transparency of the judicial system by strengthening the relationship between the judiciary and the press.

 The training is supported by the IDLO-USAID Trusted Judiciary program, and was the final session in a series that reached judges from all regions throughout the country, including Chui oblast, Osh and Jalalabad cities, Talas, Naryn, Issyk Kul oblasts and the capital, Bishkek.

-It also follows a sequence of activities under the IDLO-USAID program to improve public awareness, and in turn, public trust in the justice system.
+It also follows a sequence of activities under the IDLO-USAID program to improve public awareness of - and, in turn, public trust in - the justice system.

 “The media plays an important role in ensuring justice and fairness,” commented the Chairman of the Supreme Court, Gulbara Kaliyeva.
 “Journalists can ask judges about ongoing judicial reforms and court cases, so it is important to educate judges on the art of speaking to the media and the public.”